pwgn/k8s-kafka-flink/README.md

 sbt assembly
 ```

+If you are lucky it will just work.
+If not, you might have to some troubleshooting...
+Make sure you are using the same versions.

-When the assembly is complete you should have a fresh jar in `target/scala-2.12/flink-job-assembly-0.1-SNAPSHOT.jar`.
+When the assembly is complete you should have a fresh `jar` in `target/scala-2.12/flink-job-assembly-0.1-SNAPSHOT.jar`.

 Next step is to submit the job to Flink.
-You can either do this throug the Flink UI through the "Submit New Job" menu option.
-But I will do it using the Flink CLI.
+You can either do this through the Flink UI using the "Submit New Job" menu option.
+But I will show how to use the Flink CLI since that is more useful in the long run.
 For this tutorial download the "Apache Flink 1.10.1 for Scala 2.12" from [here](https://flink.apache.org/downloads.html).

 Unzip the package: